NOTE: See the photos at the bottom of the page for examples of the colors. If 9 photos do not appear, refresh the page.

 - Tris (black-headed)

 In recent years a fifth color (having a diluted black) has become popular with some owners.
-This dog also has blue eyes which makes them known as Bluies.
+This dog also has either blue or almond colored eyes which makes them known as Bluies.

 There are several common mistakes made when identifying a dog’s color.
 One common mistake is among tris.